 When I wrote my post about this on Friday and shared it to Facebook, guess what happened?
-That post has received more reach, shares, engagement, and The link click metric measures all clicks on links that drive users to properties on and off of Facebook. than any of my posts in recent memory.
+That post has received more Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More, shares, engagement, and The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+More than any of my posts in recent memory.

 Admittedly, I’m not as active on my page as I once was.
 I don’t post for the sake of posting.
 I basically post when I have something to say, and it’s typically about once per week.

 Still, kind of weird to get that type of engagement when it’s supposed to be disappearing, right?
 I mean, that’s the whole point of the update in the first place.

 Of course, it wasn’t just me.
 Social Media Examiner conducted a Facebook Live to discuss the news feed update that resulted in more than 5,000 shares, 400,000 views, and 1,000 comments.
 After a quick glance, it looks like a typical video of theirs gets fewer than 10,000 views.